Ashwini-Choudhary1/LLaMA2-Mistral-Inspector/README.md

-# LLM Benchmarking and Failure Analysis
+# LLM Benchmarking and Failure Analysis (Apple Silicon M1)

 This project benchmarks and compares LLMs (Mistral, LLaMA-2) on:
 - QA